Hospitality Investors Trust, Inc. (HIT REIT) 2021 Lawsuit *UPDATED*

 Filing a Complaint against your Brokerage Firm

-If you have suffered losses investing in Hospitality Investors Trust Inc., please contact The White Law Group at 888-637-5510 for a free consultation with a securities attorney.
+If you have suffered losses investing in Hospitality Investors Trust Inc., you may be able to recover your losses through FINRA arbitration.
+Please contact The White Law Group at 888-637-5510 for a free consultation with a securities attorney.